Key Takeaways

 Qualified Immunity in the SRO Context

-Individual SROs will assert qualified immunity — the judge-made defense that protects officers from liability unless their conduct violated "clearly established" constitutional rights.
-In the SRO context, this defense faces significant headwinds.
+Individual officers will assert qualified immunity — the judge-made defense that protects officers from liability unless their conduct violated "clearly established" constitutional rights.
+In the school context, this defense is a serious obstacle.

 The GTCA and State Law Claims